Last Day At Work: The pre-school teacher who’s a child at heart

 “In the past, there was a lot of rote learning, where we had to use books and teach, but now, learning through play is more important,” she said.
 “So things like sand play, water play … it stimulates their mind and fine motor skills, and I’ve found the children learn better this way ... but it’s also more challenging for us as teachers, because we have to think of a lot more activities.”

-And to that end, she is grateful for the myriad of training opportunities she had access to in recent years - something she says did not exist in the past.
+And to that end, she is grateful for the many training opportunities she had access to in recent years - something which was rare in the past.

 One incident - which she recalls with a wistful smile on her face - was the time she had to take care of a child with Down Syndrome, without having had any training in special education.